odannyc/apollo-client/docs/source/performance/babel.md

 If you prefer co-locating your GraphQL queries in your Javascript files, you typically use the [graphql-tag](https://github.com/apollographql/graphql-tag) library to write them.
 That requires to process the query strings into a GraphQL AST, which will add to the startup time of your application, especially if you have many queries.

 To avoid this runtime overhead, you can precompile your queries created with `graphql-tag` using [Babel](http://babeljs.io/).
-Here are two ways you can do this:
+Here are three ways you can do this:

 1. Using [babel-plugin-graphql-tag](#using-babel-plugin-graphql-tag)
 2. Using [graphql-tag.macro](#using-graphql-tagmacro)